joejcollins/rhapsody-angel/queens/2023-regina.md

 ## 2023 Marked Queen

+2027-08-03 Saw the queen, eggs and brood they have stores but are not busting out.

-2027-07-21  Saw the eggs and brood.
+2025-07-21  Saw the eggs and brood.
 Squeezed them down on to 11 frames ready for sale.

 2025-07-14 Saw the queen, eggs and brood.
 They are not drawing out the comb.
 Maybe because of the drought there is no nectar.
 They could be squeezed down to one box.